 On May 4, 2012, we closed on the Pharmacy Services Asset Sale.
 Under the terms of the amended and restated facility, our credit availability was reduced by an amount equal to the reduction in asset levels associated with the discontinued operations.
 Specifically, as we collect the accounts receivable from the community pharmacy and mail service businesses, our asset-based loan availability will be reduced.
-At the same time, our working capital needs are lower.
+At the same time, however, our working capital needs are lower.
 Under the terms of the senior unsecured notes, upon an asset sale such as the Pharmacy Services Asset Sale, we are obligated to use proceeds from the sale to reduce debt under the amended and restated facility or reinvest the proceeds in the business.
 If we do not use the sale proceeds within 360 days, we are required to make a tender offer to redeem a portion of the senior unsecured notes, based on defined criteria.

 We may also use the sale proceeds under certain terms to redeem a portion of the senior unsecured notes prior to the one year anniversary date of the sale.

 As of the filing of this report, we expect that the proceeds from the Pharmacy Services Asset Sale and cash expected to be generated from operating activities will be sufficient to fund our anticipated working capital, information technology systems investments, scheduled interest repayments and other cash needs for at least the next twelve months, based on historical levels.
-Additionally, we intend to explore strategic alternatives to maximize stockholder value going forward, including redeeming a portion of the unsecured notes and reinvesting certain proceeds in the Infusion Services and Home Health Services segments, subject to the terms of our revolving credit facility and the indenture governing the senior unsecured notes.
+Additionally, we intend to explore strategic alternatives anticipated to maximize shareholder value going forward, including redeeming a portion of the unsecured notes and reinvesting certain proceeds in the Infusion Services and Home Health Services segments, subject to the terms of our revolving credit facility and the indenture governing the senior unsecured notes.

-We may also pursue joint venture arrangements, business acquisitions and other transactions designed to expand our business, which we would expect to fund from proceeds from the Pharmacy Services Asset Sale, other future indebtedness or, if appropriate, the private and/or public sale or exchange of our debt or equity securities of which is subject to an annual limitation, which will begin expiring in 2030 and later.
-All of the Company's \$7.4 million Federal NOLs will be recorded in additional paid-in capital when realized.
+We may also pursue joint venture arrangements, business acquisitions and other transactions designed to expand our business, which we would expect to fund from proceeds from the Pharmacy Services Asset Sale, other future indebtedness or, if appropriate, the private and/or public sale or exchange of our debt or equity securities

+At September 30, 2012, the Company had Federal net operating loss ("NOL") carry forwards of approximately \$36.6 million, of which \$25.3 million is subject to an annual limitation, which will begin expiring in 2026 and later.
+Of the Company's \$36.6 million Federal NOLs, \$11.3 million will be recorded in additional paid-in capital when realized.
 These NOLs are related to the exercise of non-qualified stock options and restricted stock grants.
-The Company has post-apportioned state NOL carry forwards of approximately \$72.7 million, the majority of which will begin expiring in 2017 and later.
+The Company has post-apportioned state NOL carry forwards of approximately \$107.4 million, the majority of which will begin expiring in 2017 and later.